DansDesigns/AlternixDE/README.md

 Recomended to use NexOS Linux ([here](https://github.com/DansDesigns/NexOS)) or manually:

-start with a fresh install of Debain 13 with NO desktop,
+start with a fresh install of Debain 13 or Devuan (or any distro based on these) with NO desktop,

 install git:
 ```